ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 cgi # output # output_string "<html>\n";
 ```

-We saved ourselves a lot of typing there.
+By altering the code pattern, we saved ourselves a lot of typing there.

 We can also add arguments.
 This alternative definition of `print_string`
 can be thought of as a kind of alias for a function name plus arguments: